Mastering the RiteBoost browser extension

 RiteBoost can also embed any of your Rite.ly Link Ads on pages your share in posts, so one of your Link Ads is seen by those who click on your URLs.

 Click +New Formula at the top left to start automating

 1. Get the Tweets of any public Twitter account (that's nearly all of them.)
 Do this with Add Source > Twitter > From User.

 - Need to support a company/brand/startup/project that has a Twitter account?
 Add it as a source and schedule Enhanced retweets.

 - Clients, people you mentor, or those on which you want to get on their radar?
 Enhance and schedule a few retweets over time.

-Tip: if you like Buffer for scheduling, set Buffer for your scheduler in RiteBoost here.
-All social profiles except Pinterest can be Buffered from in RiteBoost Bulk creator.
+Tip: if you like Buffer for scheduling, connect Buffer so you will be able to add Buffer social profiles in RiteBoost - do that here.
+All social profiles except Pinterest and Instagram can be Buffered from in RiteBoost Bulk creator.

 - Try sharing a Tweet with your Link Ad set up and see if the page allows Link Ads.
 Your best blogs to share will be those like TechCrunch that both allow Link Ads and also let Enhance to get the blog post author to add for attribution - a great way to engage with journalists!